shreyassahoo1/Pointers-C-Programs/README.md

 ![Status](https://img.shields.io/badge/Status-Learning%20Resource-success)

 # Pointers-C-Programs
-A beginner-friendly collection of Pointers programs in C with clear codes, and step-by-step understanding.
+A beginner-friendly collection of Pointers programs in C with clear code and step-by-step understanding.

 # These are my own programs, which I wrote during my first year of engineering.

 You will learn to:
 - Perform string operations using Pointers.
 - Understanding why we need pointers in our C programs.

+Make sure to follow C topic-wise for better understanding.

 I hope this helps :)